iesahin/xvc/README.md

 ## 👐 Contributing

 - Star this repo.
-I feel very happy for five minutes for every star and send my best wishes to you.
+I feel very happy for every star and send my best wishes to you.
 That's a certain win to spend your two seconds for me.
 Thanks.
 - Use xvc.
 Tell me how it works for you, read the [documentation](https://docs.xvc.dev), [report bugs](https://github.com/iesahin/xvc/issues), [discuss features](https://github.com/iesahin/xvc/discussions).
-- Note that, I don't accept large code PRs.
+- Please note that, I don't accept large code PRs.
 Please open an issue to discuss your idea and write/modify a reference page before sending a PR.
 I'm happy to discuss and help you to implement your idea.
+Also, it may require a copyright transfer to me, as there may be cases which I provide the code in other licenses.

 ## 📜 License

-Xvc is licensed under the [Apache 2.0 License](https://github.com/iesahin/xvc/blob/main/LICENSE).
+Xvc is licensed under the [GNU GPL 3.0 License](https://github.com/iesahin/xvc/blob/main/LICENSE).
+If you want to use the code in your project with other licenses, please contact me.

 ## 🌦️ Future and Maintenance